mattermost/docs/source/manage/logging.rst

 System admins can output log and audit records to any combination of `console <#console-target-configuration-options>`__, `local file <#file-target-configuration-options>`__, `syslog <#syslog-target-configuration-options>`__, and `TCP socket <#tcp-target-configuration-options>`__ targets.
 Each output target features additional configuration options you can customize for your Mattermost deployment.

 .. tip::

+  - From Mattermost v9.11, system admins can configure advanced logging JSON options using the ``mmctl config set`` command.
+See the :ref:`mmctl config set <manage/mmctl-command-line-tool:mmctl config set>` documentation for an example slash command.
   - From Mattermost v9.3, system admins can configure advanced logging options in the System Console using multi-line JSON by going to **Environment > Logging**.
   - Alternatively, admins can configure advanced logging within the ``AdvancedLoggingJSON`` section of the ``config.json`` file using multi-line JSON or escaped JSON as a string.
   - Mattermost Team Edition customers can output audit log records to the console or a file.

 Advanced logging options can be configured to: